 - How do you communicate with your clients and families?

-The answers to your questions will assist you in determining whether that particular Aging Life Care Professional and agency/business has the qualifications important to you for a successful relationship.
-If you have a specific issue that requires immediate attention, be sure to inform the Aging Life Care Professional of this during the initial conversation.
+The answers to your questions will help you determine if a particular Aging Life Care Professional and agency/business has the qualifications for a successful relationship with you.
+If you have an issue that needs immediate attention, be sure to inform the Aging Life Care Professional during the initial conversation.